 - Children benefit from having a positive and supportive relationship with both parents.

 - Cooperative parenting reduces the levels of stress that echo throughout the entire family.
 The absence of communication between parents or the presence of conflicting communication hurts the child if he or she is placed in the middle.

 One of the most difficult issues for parents who share responsibilities for children is the issue of visitation.
 The following guidelines are meant to give you several ideas to make it easier to learn how to effectively co-parent.
 Each family must find what works best for them while avoiding too much pressure being put on the children.

-The guidelines that follow are examples of constructive parenting goals that promote the well-being of the children by helping them grow into healthy, happy, whole people and to hep the parents to learn how to effectively co-parent.
+The guidelines that follow are examples of constructive parenting goals that promote the wellbeing of the children by helping them grow into healthy, happy, whole people and to help the parents to learn how to effectively co-parent.

 - Both parents should encourage visitation to help their children grow and develop in a positive way.

 - Children need to know that it is OK to love both parents.

 - In general, parents should try to act respectfully toward each other, at least for the sake of the children.

 - Each parent should show respect for the other’s views concerning how to raise the children by trying, where possible, to be consistent.
 For example, if one parent is strongly opposed to having toy guns for small children, the other should take this view into account when buying toys.